TJLTM/Automotive-Monitoring-System-CANBus-Sensor/README.md

 this one is a straight foreward design and i may make it an add on module for the ADC since really it's just a Freq to Voltage Sensor

 The I/O box...
 That one i'm making it a standard 8 in and 8 out setup. can be made to i don't know.... hook into power window units in older cars that can then be remotely controlled or in my case add power windows to some cars.

+I'm using my other design for power https://github.com/TJLTM/LM2670SX-Carrier but if you don't like it.
+BYOPS